eecs394-s18/pursist/README.md

 2) Open the Postgres app and create a new server.
 Make sure to use port 5432.
 The name doesn't really matter.
 Make sure the directory you choose is empty, and then initialize the server.

 For more help/info on setting up Postgres, see [this link](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb#1-postico-httpseggerappsatpostico). **This includes a ton of information - way more than you need here.
 Follow 1 and 2 for the Postgres stuff, then skip to the second section titled "2. pgAdmin" for help on how to set this up.
 When you run the app (see "Running the app locally", the first run will actually initialize the database in the format we want, so you don't have to worry about the other stuff in this guide.**

+Another useful tip for working with the DB locally is that if you ever want to delete the local database because you changed the structure of it, you can "drop" the pursist "cascade" from the pgAdmin window.

 ### Set up session handling

 1) Navigate to the pusist folder in terminal